things-to-do

 Look up at the Torre de los Aliatares (Clock Tower), a 25-meter medieval fortification dating from Al-Andalus that still presides over the square.

-If you want to try something local, then an ochío roll should be on your list - it's a traditional bread tinted and scented with local olive oil and a whisper of anise.
+If you want to try something local, an ochío roll should be on your list.
+It's a traditional bread tinted and scented with local olive oil and a whisper of anise.
 You'll find it in bakeries around the square.

 5. Palacio de Jabalquinto